clementi/feedburner-pinger-clj/README.md

 # feedburner-pinger-clj

-A thin Clojure wrapper around [feedburner-pinger-java](http://github.com/clementi/feedburner-pinger-java), used to notify FeedBurner of feed updates.
+A small, idiomatic Clojure library for notifing FeedBurner of feed updates.

 ## Usage